 While CBD oil is widely available online, consumers in select states can purchase over-the-counter CBD at drugstores such as CVS and Walgreens.
-However, these stores are playing it safe initially by only stocking topical products that comply with the FDA’s stringent guidelines.
+However, many stores play it safe by only stocking topical products that comply with the FDA’s stringent guidelines.

 If you live in a more liberal state, you may also find CBD in specialist stores.
 There have even been reports of the cannabinoid being sold at gas stations in some states!
 Whether these products are reliable or not is an entirely different matter, though.

-Remember only to buy CBD from a reputable brand and don’t be sucked in by low prices.
+Remember to buy CBD from a reputable brand and not get sucked in by low prices.
 You get what you pay for in the CBD world, and if the cost of a product seems too good to be true, it probably is.

 For some of our top-rated CBD oils, check out this article on the Top CBD Oil Brands for 2021.